amatherne/tiy_assignments/hmwk.md

 	10. [Responsive web design](http://www.smashingmagazine.com/2011/01/12/guidelines-for-responsive-web-design/)

 ### Friday June 12th
-- [ ] Update your Grid Codepen with 1-column grid for all of the 		same class names.
-Use media queries for the multi-column 		grids and break the one-column grid at 500px.

 - [ ] [sketch out RWD surf and paddle ideas](http://tiy-atx-ui-may2015.github.io/assignments/15.html)
 - [ ] [complete a series of RWD codepens](http://tiy-atx-ui-may2015.github.io/assignments/15b.html)
 - [ ] **Reading**